+SSLIP: Automated Radon-Assisted and Rotation-Corrected Identification of Complex HCP Slip System Activity Fields from DIC Data: Experimental Case Study: applied on HCP Zinc Coating

 Application of \psslip results in identification of the slip activity fields as shown in \autoref{fig6}.
-As expected, the Radon transform preselection only picks up one specific trace, which in this case can be attributed to 6 individual slip systems: all 3 Basal systems, 1 PyrIA system and 2 PyrICA systems.
-Among these, Basal-2 and Basal-3 are identified as the active slip systems, which is unsurprising since Basal slip is known to have the lowest CRSS in Zn \cite{Parisot2004, bednarczyk2023determination}.
-The rotation field in \autoref{fig6}(c), identified by \psslip, shows a negligible contribution for this grain.
-Additionally, the residual fraction in \autoref{fig6}(d) is rather low, indicating that the identification was successful.
-Note that the rotation field and the residual fraction field is set to NaN (i.e. shown as grey in the figures) when the residual fraction is above its threshold or when the effective strain is below its threshold.
+As expected, the Radon transform preselection only picks up one specific slip band, which in this case matches with six individual slip systems: all 3 Basal systems, 1 PyrIA system and 2 PyrICA systems.
+Among these, Basal-2 and Basal-3 are identified as the active slip systems, which is unsurprising since Basal slip is known to have the lowest CRSS in Zn \cite{Parisot2004DeformationModes, bednarczyk2023determination}.
+The rotation field in \autoref{fig6}(c), as identified by \psslip, shows a negligible contribution for this grain.
+Additionally, the residual fraction in \autoref{fig6}(d) is low and shows no significant signs of slip bands, indicating that the identification was successful.
+Note that the rotation field and the residual fraction field is set to NaN (shown as grey in the figures) when the residual fraction is above its threshold or when the effective strain is below its threshold.

 While this example may seem rather straightforward, the activities of the three Basal slip systems do not follow Schmid's law globally.
-In fact, the lowest SF Basal system, Basal-3, shows most of the activity, while the highest SF system, Basal-1, shows no activity.
-Likely, the local loading conditions in the polycrystalline coating change the local stress state, rendering the SF insufficient to predict slip system activities.
-This example shows that it is insufficient to rely on the SF.
+In fact, the lowest SF Basal system, Basal-3 (SF of 0.07), shows most of the activity, while the highest SF system, Basal-1 (SF of 0.23), shows no activity.
+This could be due to the fact that the local loading conditions in the polycrystalline coating change the local stress state, rendering the SF insufficient to predict slip system activities.
+However, definite conclusions require measurements of the local stress state or advanced Transmission Electron Microscopy (TEM) analysis of dislocations, which is outside the scope of this work.